 It is important to take note that the basic principles of customer understanding can be applied to every business and not a specific sector.
 In most instances, a franchisor spends so much time making promises that they are not capable of keeping, making the right noises, yet end up with unexpected results, as the franchisor is attempting to sell brand attributes that are not genuine to the experience that they are able to provide for the franchisee.

 Fig. 1 Customer Relationship Model:

 The most successful businesses are those that take advantage of the comprehensive customer data they have at their disposal.
 We consider it a challenge that for any franchise business TRANSFORMATION must be seen as an opportunity for growth.
-Franchise businesses that eventually falter are those that allow themselves to turn a blind eye on the transforming needs of their customers.
+Franchise businesses that eventually falter are those that allow themselves to turn a blind eye to the transforming needs of their customers.

-Businesses must strictly avoid complaining about customers with shifting needs and fickle desires, but must take it as an opportunity to continually monitor the customers position and establish improved plans on how to keep the existing and potential customers from going over to a competitor.
+Businesses must strictly avoid complaining about customers with shifting needs and fickle desires, but must take it as an opportunity to continually monitor the customer’s position and establish improved plans on how to keep the existing and potential customers from going over to a competitor.

 In summary, the outcome of good customer experiences is determined by a thorough customer understanding and willingness to implement plans and strategies that will create and nurture a sustainable customer relationship.

 If you want to read one of our success stories, click here.